ROKT/rokt-sdk-flutter/README.md

 ### add Rokt Widget

-add `const RoktWidget(placeholderName: "RoktEmbedded1")` in your view. please make sure that the view is created on visible area of the screen and then call showWidget
+add `const RoktWidget(placeholderName: "RoktEmbedded1")` in your view. please make sure that the view is created on the visible area of the screen and then call showWidget.
+RoktWidget has a callback to notify when widget is created which could be utilized.
+`RoktWidget(placeholderName: "RoktEmbedded1", onWidgetCreated: () { showWidget() })`

 ### Execute Rokt
 ```
 import 'package:rokt_sdk/rokt_sdk.dart';